Skip to main content

 How to improve Teams call quality

-If you're making a Teams call and want to give your network packets the best chance:
+If you're making a Teams call and want to give your network packets the best chance, there are several things you can do.

 If you're a Teams admin:

-• Use reporting software such as Nasstar's Teamwork Analytics Calls and Meetings or Microsoft CQD to identify the poorest performing parts of your network, and the people having the greatest number of poor calls.
+• Use reporting software such as Nasstar's Teamwork Analytics or Microsoft CQD to identify the poorest performing parts of your network, and the people having the greatest number of poor calls.

 • On your organisation's network, ensure there's enough bandwidth and try to have Teams call traffic take the shortest path out to the internet - local internet is better than centralised.

-• Work with your network team to investigate problem areas, and consider proactive support for those experiencing poor calls (even if they're at home).
-Understanding how they're trying to work with Teams, and suggesting simple changes can bring big improvements.
+• Consider proactive support for those experiencing poor calls, even if they're at home. understanding how they're trying to work with Teams, and suggesting simple changes can bring big improvements.

 While audio is most sensitive to network issues such as packet loss, it affects video too.